Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 \section{Theory of Semileptonic Decays}

 In this section we introduce the foundational theoretical concepts required to describe $b \to c l \nu$ semileptonic decays.
 Throughout this review, we adopt the notation

-While our focus is the Standard Model (SM) description of $b \to c l \nu$, in some contexts we shall present a model-independent discussion, in order to accommodate discussion of beyond Standard Model (BSM) physics.
+While our focus is the SM description of $b \to c l \nu$, in some contexts we present a model-independent discussion, in order to accommodate discussion of beyond Standard Model (BSM) physics.
 We discuss first \BDxlnu decays, since they are of predominant experimental importance in current measurements, before turning to processes involving excited states, charm-strange mesons, charmonia, baryons, as well as $b \to u l \nu$ and inclusive processes.
-The LFUV observables (anticipating their definitions below) for which predictions are discussed, and their respective sections, comprise:
+The LFUV observables (anticipating their definitions in later parts of the review) for which predictions are discussed, and their respective sections, comprise: